August 10, 2012

 The annual report, California High School Career Technical Education Courses Meeting University of California "a-g" Admission Requirements for 2011–12 (DOC; 1MB), offers information on these CTE courses, which "a-g" requirement they meet, and where they are taught in California's public schools.

 President of Prestigious Student Organization

-State Superintendent of Public Instruction Tom Torlakson today congratulated Cupertino student Nikitas Kanellakopoulos for being elected and installed as the 2012-13 Future Business Leaders of America (FBLA) National President.
+State Superintendent of Public Instruction Tom Torlakson today congratulated Cupertino student Nikitas Kanellakopoulos for being elected and installed as the 2012-13 National President of the

 Kanellakopoulos is a junior at Monta Vista High School in the Fremont Union High School District in the Santa Clara County city of Cupertino.

 FBLA is a national education association designed to help prepare students for careers in business and business-related fields.
 There is also a California FBLA that helps secondary students build business career experience and learn about civic and personal responsibility.
 FBLA and California FBLA are part of a number of career technical student organizations recognized by the California Department of Education to provide students with increased leadership development, and industry-based competitions to demonstrate their career readiness.

 This is part of Torlakson's California Career Readiness Initiative designed to lower the student dropout rate in California and provide high school graduates with the skills needed to pursue further education and training as they prepare to enter the workforce.